How to Perfect Your 2 Point Position

 Arms & Hands

-Think of your arms in 2 point as well-oiled hinges, with your elbow joint as the hinge.
+Think of your arms in the 2 point horse riding position as well-oiled hinges, with your elbow joint as the hinge.

 Keep your hands and elbows soft- it’s more important that you follow the horse’s movement in a sympathetic way, rather than achieving a picture-perfect angle.
 Where exactly you position your hands will depend on the type of crest release you’re using.